-Aqueous Hg monitoring in WOC continued in 2023 with quarterly grab sampling at five instream sites: White Oak Creek kilometer (WCK) 1.5, WCK 2.3, WCK 3.4, WCK 4.1, and WCK 6.8 (Figure 5.20).
+Aqueous Hg monitoring in WOC continued in 2024 as part of bioaccumulation studies in the WOC watershed.
+Quarterly grab sampling was performed at five instream sites: White Oak Creek kilometer (WCK) 1.5, WCK 2.3, WCK 3.4, WCK 4.1, and WCK 6.8 (Figure 5.16).
 Samples were collected to be representative of seasonal base flow conditions (dry weather, clear flow).
 Historical sampling results show that Hg concentrations are typically higher under those conditions.

-In 2023, the average concentration of Hg in WOC upstream from ORNL (WCK 6.8) was less than 3 ng/L, and the highest value was 3.5 ng/L. Waterborne Hg concentrations in WOC downstream of ORNL (Figure 5.21) were above Tennessee recreational-use water quality criteria
+In 2024, the average concentration of Hg in WOC upstream from ORNL (WCK 6.8) was less than 3 ng/L, and the highest value was 3.4 ng/L. Waterborne Hg concentrations in WOC downstream of ORNL (Figure 5.17) were above

-(WQCs) from 1997 to 2007 but declined abruptly in 2008 as a result of actions to reduce Hg discharges to WOC at Outfall 211 (sump reroutes to the PWTC) and to reduce Hg discharges from the PWTC.
+Tennessee recreational-use water quality criteria (WQCs) from 1997 to 2007 but declined abruptly in 2008 as a result of actions to reduce Hg discharges to WOC at Outfall 211 (sump reroutes to the PWTC) and to reduce Hg discharges from the PWTC.
 Since 2008, the results from WQPP Hg monitoring have met Tennessee Hg WQCs for recreational use (51 ng/L), with only a few exceptions.
 Applying recreational-use WQCs to the WOC watershed is very conservative because the watershed is on ORR and is not accessible to the public.
-In general, ambient concentrations have remained low since 2008, with a few exceptions.
-In 2023, Hg concentrations were well below WQCs at all the instream sites that were monitored (Figure 5.21).
-The average aqueous Hg concentration at WOD (WCK 1.5) was 27.45 ng/L compared with 16.33 ng/L in 2022.
+Ambient concentrations have remained low since 2008, with a few exceptions.
+In 2024, Hg concentrations were well below WQCs at all the instream sites that were monitored (Figure 5.17).
+The average aqueous Hg concentration at WOD (WCK 1.5) was 21.48 ng/L in 2024 compared with 27.45 ng/L in 2023.